Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 logger.trace("Step one") // Doesn't send because of LoggerImpl.LEVEL value: INFO

-, returns the label for the current logger instance's level.UNKNOWN
+level is undefined, returns the label for the current logger instance's level.UNKNOWN.

 Singleton class that manages application logging through appenders.